rorycl/ml-akn-client/src/marklogic/README.md

   but are also used as programming languages to create applications.
   They are especially powerful as a programming languages to create web applications..."
-  The *XPath Quick Reference* in this chapter is particularly helpful.
+  The *XPath Quick Reference* in this reference is particularly helpful.

 * **[Developing Applications in MarkLogic Server](https://docs.progress.com/bundle/marklogic-server-develop-server-side-apps-11/page/topics/appdev.html)**